downsized-devs/sdk-go/generator/README.md

 ```

 - `$entity_name` is the entity name that you want to generate and writen in camel case
-- `$file_location` is the file location of aquahero-service in your local path
+- `$file_location` is the file location of generic-service in your local path
 - `$api` is optional api that you want to generate.
 The available options are `create, edit, delete, get, activate` if this value is empty generator will generate all of the API type.
 Api option is written with `,` as separator